-The carrying values of cash and cash equivalents, restricted cash, trade receivables, and accounts payable and accrued liabilities reflected in the balance sheets at March 31, 2015 and December 31, 2014, approximate fair value due to the short term nature of these financial assets and liabilities.
-The carrying value of variable rate debt financing reflected in the balance sheets at March 31, 2015 and December 31, 2014 approximates fair value as the changes in their associated interest rates reflect the current market and credit risk is similar to when the loans were originally obtained.
+The carrying values of cash and cash equivalents, restricted cash, trade receivables, and accounts payable and accrued liabilities reflected in the balance sheets at June 30, 2015 and December 31, 2014, approximate fair value due to the short term nature of these financial assets and liabilities.
+The carrying value of variable rate debt financing reflected in the balance sheets at June 30, 2015 and December 31, 2014 approximates fair value as the changes in their associated interest rates reflect the current market and credit risk is similar to when the loans were originally obtained.

 The fair values of fixed rate mortgages were estimated using the discounted estimated future cash payments to be made on such debt; the discount rates used approximated current market rates for loans, or groups of loans, with similar maturities and credit quality (categorized within Level 2 of the fair value hierarchy).
-The combined carrying value of our fixed rate mortgages and related party note payable was approximately \$158.0 million as of March 31, 2015 with a fair value of approximately \$165.7 million.
-In determining the fair value, the Company estimated weighted average market interest rate of approximately 3.35%, compared to the weighted average contractual interest rate of 5.06%.
-The combined carrying value of our fixed rate mortgages was approximately \$153.4 million as of December 31, 2014 with a fair value of approximately \$158.3 million.
-In determining the fair value as of December 31, 2014, the Company estimated weighted average market interest rate of approximately 3.59%, compared to the weighted average contractual interest rate of 5.11%.
+The combined carrying value of our fixed rate mortgages payable was approximately \$182.3 million as of June 30, 2015 with a fair value of approximately \$187.7 million.
+In determining the fair value, the Company estimated a weighted average market interest rate of approximately \$153.4 million as of December 31, 2014 with a fair value of approximately \$158.3 million.
+In determining the fair value as of December 31, 2014, the Company estimated a weighted average market interest rate of approximately \$158.3 million.
+In determining the fair value as of December 31, 2014, the Company estimated a weighted average market interest rate of approximately \$158.3 million.
+In determining the fair value as of December 31, 2014, the Company estimated a weighted average market interest rate of approximately \$159%, compared to the weighted average contractual interest rate of 5.11%.